Customised end-to-end editing and publishing solutions

 Writing a book is no easy feat.
 Being a writer myself, I understand the nuances of this complex creative journey and can help you get your words on the page, meet deadlines, avoid common pitfalls, battle writer's block, and power through to the end.

-As a writing coach, I will set up consulting sessions as per your needs, keep a check on your writing routine, send friendly reminders to meet your set deadlines, answer your queries, provide professional advice on structure and style, help you outline your work, and be a motivational guide that does not quit until your best work is put on the page and is ready for a thorough developmental edit.
+As a writing coach, I will set up consulting sessions as per your needs, keep a check on your writing routine, send friendly reminders to meet your set deadlines, answer your queries, provide professional advice on structure and style, help you outline your work, and be a motivational guide that does not quit until your best work is put on the page and is ready for a thorough substantive edit.

-Review and critique
+Global review and critique

 Get professional feedback on your drafts early on.
 In this service, I will analyse your manuscript and provide a constructive critique on the plot, characters, dialogue, style, narrative technique, and so on.
 This service won't include any kind of editing or rewriting.